The Star-Planet Connection I: Using Stellar Composition to Observationally Constrain Planetary Mineralogy for the Ten Closest Stars: Physical Properties When Defining Habitable Planets

 \subsubsection{HIP 2021 -- $\beta$ Hyi}

-HIP 2021, or $\beta$ Hyi, is a G0V star at 7.46 pc from the Sun (see Table \ref{phys}), making it the closest G-type star.
-This star has been studied via astroseismology in order to determine its mass and radius \citep{North07} as well as measure the effect of stellar oscillation and granulation to minimize planetary detection limitations \citep{Dumusque11}.
+HIP 2021 has been studied via astroseismology in order to 1) determine its mass and radius \citep{North07} as well as 2) measure the effect of stellar oscillation and granulation to minimize planetary detection limitations \citep{Dumusque11}.
 While a number of studies have analyzed the RV data of this target \cite[e.g.][]{Endl02}, that data was compiled by \citet{Zechmeister13} who found no obvious trend in the data.
 The lack of an RV trend may be due to a discrepancy in the RV data or perhaps a correlation with the star's magnetic cycle.
 Despite the low activity of the star and techniques to increase planet detectability, no giant planets have been discovered around HIP 2021.
-Therefore, if there are orbiting terrestrial planets, their orbit should be at 1.008--1.851 AU to be within the conservative HZ or between 0.796--1.802 AU for the optimistic HZ.